 - Attorney & Co-founder of Consultancy Experts Inc.

 - Anti-money laundering skills to advise Guyana’s oil, gas and mining sectors

 Stacey has kept her notes from the course and reviews them constantly when preparing for meetings and presentations.
 She revises her notes and includes some elements from the course as conversation starters in her meetings and training exercises.
 After taking the course, Stacey confidently negotiates financial terms as she recognizes that she is more knowledgeable and can confidently negotiate and lead discussions involving new and ongoing oil, gas and mining projects.
-Stacey now drafts her financial proposals for new and ongoing projects with more confidence, her most recent financial proposal was completed after reviewing her course notes and utilising the techniques learnt while completing the course.
-The course taught her how to present the financial data by anticipating what is being expected during the initial stages of the negotiation cycle.
-Before completing the course she would have assigned this task to a qualified Accountant but now she is more involved in these processes at the firm.
+Stacey now drafts her financial proposals for new and ongoing projects with more confidence, her most recent financial proposal was completed after reviewing her course notes and utilising the techniques she learned during the course.
+The course taught her how to present financial data by anticipating what is expected during the initial stages of the negotiation cycle.
+Before completing the course, she would have assigned this task to a qualified Accountant but now she is more involved in these processes at the firm.

 At Consultancy Experts Inc. Stacey also provides risk assessment services and trainings on anti-money laundering (AML-CFT) compliance for specific sectors.
 In this regard, Stacey has directly incorporated negotiation techniques from the course into her trainings.
-As an example, she advises her clients to incorporate specific questions learned from the course to determine whether one is a legitimate client in the gold or mining trade.
-An unintended result from the course is improving her training delivery.
-Besides incorporating the technical knowledge, Stacey has found the course useful to structure her own trainings, using it as a comparison to design the sessions.
+As an example, she advises her clients to incorporate specific questions learned from the course to determine whether they are a legitimate client in the gold or mining trade.
+An unexpected result from the course is an improvement in her training delivery skills.
+Besides incorporating technical knowledge, Stacey has found the course useful for structuring her own training, using it as a comparison to design her own training sessions.

 IMPACT STORY - Sidiki Koula